-What percentage is stamp duty tax for buy to live properties vs buy to let?
-And how much is the stamp duty tax for first-time buyers?
+What percentage is the stamp duty tax for buy-to-live properties vs. buy-to-let?
+And how much is the stamp duty tax on your first home?

 How to Calculate Stamp Duty

 Stamp Duty can be calculated in two ways.
 You can either use a stamp duty calculator like the one below or follow a stamp duty formula and check a stamp duty table to calculate the costs yourself.

 If you’re interested in using a stamp duty calculator to calculate your stamp duty fees quickly, the below buy to live and buy to let stamp duty calculators can help you calculate stamp duty more easily and accurately.